 - Be careful not to bathe your dog too often.
 A bath up to two times a month is sufficient—any more can cause skin irritation.

-- After weaning, your puppy's digestive system in not fully developed, giving him a reduced digestive capacity.
-Situations of high stress, as when being separated from his mother and litter mates, can play a big part in this situation.
+- After weaning, your puppy's digestive system is not fully developed, giving him a reduced digestive capacity.
+Situations of high stress, as when being separated from his mother and littermates, can play a big part in this situation.

 - At this stage, it is important to feed food that is for high-energy working dogs.
 This will help your dog develop better digestive abilities and ensure the intake of both calcium and phosphorus, which are crucial at this stage.